AERodgers/NPIE7-AER/README.md

-# NPIE7-AER
+# NPIE7, Cork: Declarative and Interrogative Intonation in Derry City English
-Data, code, and presentation for Talk on Intonation and Derry City English at NPIE7
+Data, code, and presentation for Talk on Intonation and Derry City English at NPIE7.